-Rakugo x Classical Music
+Rakugo x Classical Music!

-~ Rediscover the Charm of Japanese Songs and Words ~
+~Rediscover the Charm of Japanese Songs and Words~

 Rakugo and classical music come together to create a new stage!